What Is Kriya Yoga?

 The Kriya technique is taught through initiation by one of our Kriyacharyas or Kriya Yoga teachers who are authorized by Swami Kriyananda, who himself was authorized by Paramhansa Yogananda, to pass on the Kriya technique.
 Many of our teachers have been initiating people into Kriya Yoga for more than 30 years, and teaching meditation for over 50 years.

-We give Kriya initiations most often in the United States, India, and Italy, however our teachers often travel to other countries including Mexico, Russia, Singapore, New Zealand, and other countries to give initiations.
+We give Kriya initiations most often in the United States, India, and Italy.
+However, our teachers often travel to other countries, including Mexico, Russia, Singapore, New Zealand, and others to give initiations.

 Preparation for Kriya Initiation